 While summer camp is heavily structured around fun, activities, and programs, we are confident that these are only tools that the Lord has given us to reach campers.
 The operating force behind all of these things is our counselors.
 Partnering with these young adults allows our campers to have people to look up to, model after, and witness the reflection of Christ.

 The search for camp counselors is a thorough process which begins as soon as the previous summer is complete.
 Starting in the Fall, our team embarks upon the recruiting trail where they spend several months traveling through Texas, Oklahoma, and Louisiana in attempts to seek out the best candidates.

 During the application process, candidates are asked about their beliefs, daily walk with the Lord, experience with kids, hobbies, and why they wish to work at camp.
 Reference and background checks are performed on all of our employees.

 While camp is typically viewed as a ministry directed toward the development of children, it is also a highly effective environment for college aged staff.
 When we bring in young men and women to be counselors for the summer, our hope is to equip them with the Gospel and the ability to guide and mentor children.

 Before campers ever arrive, our entire staff spends two weeks at camp preparing to tackle the giant known as “summer”.
 Hours are spent learning and teaching the Bible study curriculum that they will soon deliver, discuss, and dissect with campers.
 Full days are devoted to familiarizing our staff with every activity so that they may effectively lead and debrief each one.
-As well, counselors will go through several workshops that offer knowledge and instruction about communication, leadership, and serving – all of which are led by our full-time staff.
+As well, counselors will go through several workshops that offer knowledge and instruction about communication, child protection policies, leadership, and serving – all of which are led by our full-time staff.